serpro69/kotlin-faker/docs/src/orchid/resources/wiki/getting-started.md

 <br>

-Jump to {{ anchor(title='Faker Configuration', collectionType='wiki', collectionId='', itemId='Faker Configuration') }} page to learn how to configure `Faker` to generate localized data, ensure deterministic random data generation and other configuration options.
+Jump to {{ anchor(title='Faker Configuration', collectionType='wiki', collectionId='', itemId='Faker Configuration') }} page to learn how to configure `Faker` to generate localized data, ensure deterministic random data generation and other configuration options or just click the next button to go to next wiki page.